 The internet is an amazing place.
 To think that, in our lifetimes, we didn’t have information at the touch of a button, we weren’t able to click to see our family members around the globe and news traveled much more slowly.
 (And don’t get me started on how online shopping has changed my life!)

-For me, I like to look at each web story I write as an opportunity to reach a new, different audience from our TV viewers.
-That’s why I try different styles of writing and add creative elements to my stories: I want people to care about the news we’re presenting them, and hopefully making it look nice will help do just that.
+For me, I like to look at each web story I write as an opportunity to reach a new, different audience from traditional media consumers.
+That’s why I try different styles of writing and add creative elements to my stories: I want people to care about the news we’re presenting them, and hopefully covering stories that make an impact and inform will help do just that.

 A reporter and I headed to the Great Smoky Mountain National Park for this story.
 We followed around a crew of researchers that were giving “problem” bears GPS tracking collars so they could see where they are, and determine if they’re becoming “habitualized.”